mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 {% include mediation/mediation_analysis21_p2.html %}

 A final note on causal model selection
-- We may ask which of `model1` or `model2` reflects the real selection process (if BigBankCorp was a real company), but it is not very useful because models are  objects that encapsulate our beliefs about the world, not mathematical propositions awaiting a proof.
-(It's a bit more complicated because it is possible to refute a model if it's at odds with the sample data observed).
+- We may ask which of `model1` or `model2` reflects the real selection process (if BigBankCorp was a real company), but this question sort of misses the point of a model.
+Models encapsulate our beliefs about the world; they are not mathematical propositions awaiting a proof.
+(It's a bit more complicated because it is possible to refute a model that is at odds with the sample data observed)
 - Causal models should be constantly reviewed and critiqued.
-One could argue that other factors of promotion are missing and suggest an alternative causal diagram, which may become the new consensus.
+One could argue that other factors of promotion are missing and suggest an alternative causal diagram, which may become the new consensus
 - That causal inference requires an assumption about the underlying model can be seen as a weakness, but mainstream statistics also requires assumptions for valid estimates.
 The need to provide a causal model is like a cost, so a question to keep in mind is "Do the benefits of causal inference compensate for its cost?"

 ### B. Keep your "controlling urges" in check

 The previous analytical approach was applied by Bikel, a statistician from U.C.
-Berkeley tasked with finding if numbers proved that the selection process discriminated against females.
+Berkeley tasked with looking at the numbers to answer the question: Does the University selection process discriminate against females?

 Bikel saw that admission rates by department (math, biology, etc.) were not lower for females, which he took as a decisive argument against female discrimination.
 But the story doesn't stop there.
 TBoW tells about a conversation between Bikel and Krushke, another statistician who got interested in the case and claimed that Bikel's analysis did not prove absence of discrimination.

 Krushke built a simple numeric example to demonstrate that the same results may apply under different causal assumptions.
-I could not access the original document because of academic paywalls, so I use TBoW's descriptions to cook up a hopefully similar model.
-It will illustrate a type of causal effect called a collider, which the authors use to debunk a deeply anchored myth: statistical analysis should always "control for" observed variables to correctly estimate effects.
+That means that, the same data can lead to opposite conclusions depending on the causal model we hold true.
+I wanted to reproduce Krushke's example, but I could not access the original document because of academic paywalls.
+I use TBoW's descriptions to cook up a hopefully similar model - `model3` - to prove Krushke's point.
+The 3rd model is built around a type of causal effect called a collider, which the authors use to debunk a deeply anchored myth: statistical analysis should always "control for" observed variables to correctly estimate effects.

-`model3` shows that there exists a model with discrimination that returns the same results as [Query 2](#model1-chart2) from `model1`, where there was no discrimination.
-If a query returns the same results under two opposite models, then the query alone is not enough to prove a hypothesis such as "BigBankCorp's HR process is discriminatory".
-Both the query and the causal model are necessary to get the true answer.
-This illustrates the limits of a data-led approach as opposed to a (causal) model-led approach.
+`model3` is a discriminatory process that returns the same results as [Query 2](#model1-chart2) from `model1`, where there was no discrimination.
+If a query returns the same results under two opposite models, then the query alone is not enough to test a hypothesis such as "BigBankCorp's HR process is discriminatory".
+Both the query and the causal model would be necessary to get the true answer.
+That's an interesting lesson for organisations that pride themselves for making data-led decisions.

 In `model3`, the source of discrimination is candidates' citizenship (C), which takes values "local" or "expat".
-The logic of discrimination is very simple - local BAME employees are always rejected, expatriate non-BAME employees are always rejected, and their chances of promotion are similar otherwise.
-These strong assumptions may not seem realistic, but they make the maths easier, and the point would stand with smoother assumptions.
+The logic of discrimination is very simple: local BAME employees are always rejected, expatriate non-BAME employees are always rejected, otherwise their chances of promotion are the same.
+These may seem like unrealistic assumptions, but it makes the maths easier and the point would stand with smoother assumptions.

-The model definition is available on the [same repo](https://dev.azure.com/mkiffel/personal-blog/_git/personal-blog?path=/blog-mediator/blog_mediation/model.py&version=GBmain-mediation&line=68&lineEnd=69&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents).
+The model definition is available in the [same repo](https://dev.azure.com/mkiffel/personal-blog/_git/personal-blog?path=/blog-mediator/blog_mediation/model.py&version=GBmain-mediation&line=68&lineEnd=69&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents).
 Its graph shows a direct link from E and C.

 {:refdef: style="text-align: center;"}
 ![Model 2 Diagram](/assets/analysis32_diagram.png){: width="300"}